Team-Extrememe/Online-Study-Room/README.md

 ## Link to High-Fidelity Prototype
 https://runx1ng.github.io.
+**To Start**: open the website and follow the guide to understand how to use the website.
-Type any number or text to sign in but not to leave any input field empty.
+**Login**: Type any number or text to sign in but not to leave any input field empty.
+**Restart from the begining**: open up the website -> right click -> open up inspect -> go to application -> clean local storage -> refresh the page